-Corrugated Kraft Baking Cups: Perfect for freezer to oven applications, these corrugated cups are suited for baking small cakes, pies or individual portion items.
-The PET coating allows for an easy product release and quick clean-up.
+Solid Board Baking Cups: Perfect for freezer to oven applications, these solid board cups have an extruded polymer coating that provides a robust barrier to resist moisture and grease, eliminating the need for release spray.
 Made of 100% recycled content, they're a great alternative to foil, paper, or glassine cups.

 Wrappers and Display Cups: For a polished look, add these decorative wrappers to your baked goods after baking.

 Wrappers: Fasten a wrapper around a cooled cupcake or muffin for an instant accent and lively presentation.
 Conceal grease or oil spots that might have been visible through a paper baking cup.

 Eclair Cups: Neatly display pastries in sanitary white eclair liners that provide stability.
 Available in 4 1/2" and 5 1/2" lengths.